harvester/docs/docs/terraform/terraform.md

 ```

 The default location for locally-installed providers is one of the following, depending on which operating system you are running Terraform under:

-* Windows: %APPDATA%\terraform.d\plugins
+- Windows: `%APPDATA%\terraform.d\plugins`
-* All other systems: ~/.terraform.d/plugins
+- All other systems: `~/.terraform.d/plugins`

-Place the provider into the plugins directory, for example:
+Place the provider into the plugin directory, for example:
 ```bash
 version=0.2.6
 arch=linux_amd64